Willie Ray Lampley: Background

 Lampley was deeply affected by the 1993 burning of the Branch Davidian compound in Waco, Texas, keeping a framed photograph of the fire within his otherwise undecorated church which was set-up like a home office.

-In a letter sent to the governor of Texas and the governor of Idaho Lampley wrote (emphasis his) "According to the plan of Almighty God, each state in this Union was supposed to have been a mini-republic under the GOVERNMENT OF GOD, not under Jewish International Bankers. …You will be taken away just as any other real criminal should be and unless there are some real changes on your part before Sept.
+In a letter sent to the governor of Texas and the governor of Idaho, Lampley wrote (emphasis his) "According to the plan of Almighty God, each state in this Union was supposed to have been a mini-republic under the GOVERNMENT OF GOD, not under Jewish International Bankers. …You will be taken away just as any other real criminal should be and unless there are some real changes on your part before Sept.
 20th, this year [1994], you will die."

-Lampley produced a pamphlet titled God's Prophets Throughout History claiming that there was a New World Order conspiracy and "the stage has been set for the trio, Rome, Moscow, and the United States, to take over the whole world."
+Lampley produced a pamphlet titled God's Prophets Throughout History, claiming that there was a New World Order conspiracy and "the stage has been set for the trio, Rome, Moscow, and the United States, to take over the whole world."

-In April 1995 Vietnam Veteran Larry Wayne Crow of Bentonville, Arkansas left his career as a corporate pilot for Wal-Mart Stores Inc. telling his friends that he was going to become a preacher.
-He then joined with Lampley taking Trescott's place as one of the "two witnesses".
+In April 1995, Vietnam War veteran Larry Wayne Crow of Bentonville, Arkansas left his career as a corporate pilot for Wal-Mart Stores Inc., telling his friends that he was going to become a preacher.
+He then joined with Lampley, taking Trescott's place as one of the "Two Witnesses".
 They continued to send out letters including one to an Oklahoma congressman.
 The two also began attending local militia meetings inspiring them to create their own – the Oklahoma Constitutional militia.
 Members of other militias advised Lampley to keep his group small so that they "can act independently… the smaller number of people that know about what you're doing, the better off you are."

-In June, 1995 they wrote President Clinton a letter warning of an imminent foreign invasion led by United Nations' troops.
+In June 1995, they wrote President Clinton a letter warning of an imminent foreign invasion led by United Nations' troops.